Dublin to have a ‘super Institute’?

 All of this is of course connected with the question of what should happen to the institutes of technology.
 Should they stay as they are, should they join in regional alliances or linkages with universities (the ‘clustering’ idea), should they individually or in groups seek university status?
 And in all this, how will the mission of this sector be developed, and will it still be distinct from that of the current universities?

 Some of these questions may be addressed by the Higher Education Strategic Review when its report is published.
-But in the meantime it is clear that the institute of technology sector is in flux, and is unlikely to survive in quite its current form.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+But in the meantime it is clear that the institute of technology sector is in flux, and is unlikely to survive in quite its current form.higher education comment below, or link to this permanent URL from your own site.